Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means

 \subsection{Using QKKM to search for aQGCs}

 In this paper, kernel k-means algorithm is used to replace the k-means algorithm.
 The number of clusters in the kernel k-means is denoted as $l$.
-The steps to implement QKKM are shown as follows~\cite{Zhang:2023yfg}, \begin{enumerate} \item Use the quantum circuits to calculate the kernel matrices. \item Compute the centroids of the $l$ clusters by substituting the precomputed kernel matrices into the \verb"tslearn" package~\cite{JMLR:v21:20-091}. \item Repeat steps 2 for $m$ times. \item Calculate the anomaly score for each point, i.e., the distance~(denoted by $d$) from the point to the centroid with the same $l$ value~(cluster assignment) as the point. \item Calculate the average anomaly score~(denoted by $\bar{d}$) over $m$ iterations. \item Use $\bar{d}>{d}_{th}$ as a cut to select the events. \end{enumerate} The only difference between this paper and Ref.~\cite{Zhang:2023yfg} is that the k-means is implemented using quantum kernels.
+The steps to implement QKKM are shown as follows~\cite{Zhang:2023yfg}, \begin{enumerate} \item Use the quantum circuits to calculate the kernel matrices. \item Compute the centroids of the $l$ clusters by substituting the precomputed kernel matrices into the \verb"tslearn" package~\cite{JMLR:v21:20-091}. \item Repeat steps 2 for $m$ times. \item Calculate the anomaly score for each point, i.e., the distance~(denoted by $d$) from the point to the centroid with the same $l$ value~(cluster assignment) as the point. \item Calculate the average anomaly score~(denoted by $\bar{d}$) over $m$ iterations. \item Use $\bar{d}>{d}_{th}$ as a cut to select the events. \end{enumerate} The only difference between this paper and Ref.~\cite{Zhang:2023yfg} is that the calculation of kernel matrix is implemented using a quantum circuit.

 Due to limited computational resources, the 5000 SM events are selected for training.
-For real and complex quantum vectors, the quantum state presenting the event is denoted respectively as,
+To map the vector to a quantum state, we use both real and complex vector mapping, i.e., the quantum state presenting the event is denoted as,